-How therapy can help
+How I can help

 Concerns for therapy

-“I don’t want to confront my anxiety”
+“I don’t want to dig into my childhood”

 “I’m too busy”